Dissociative Identity Disorder (Multiple Personality Disorder)

 Who Gets Dissociative Identity Disorder?

 While the causes of dissociative identity disorder are still vague, research indicates that it is likely a psychological response to interpersonal and environmental stresses, particularly during early childhood years when emotional neglect or abuse may interfere with personality development.
 As many as 99% of individuals who develop dissociative disorders have recognized personal histories of recurring, overpowering, and often life-threatening disturbances at a sensitive developmental stage of childhood (usually before age 9).
-Dissociation may also happen when there has been insistent neglect or emotional abuse, even when there has been no overt physical or sexual abuse.
+Dissociation may also happen when there has been persistent neglect or emotional abuse, even when there has been no overt physical or sexual abuse.
 Findings show that in families where parents are frightening and unpredictable, the children may become dissociative.

 How Is Dissociative Identity Disorder Diagnosed?